erento/angular-lazy-responsive-images/readme.md

 `crop` - will display the image in it's orignal ratio regardless if it fits the canvas or not.

 `maxCropPercentage` - an integer between 0 and 100.
 Option 'maxCropPercentage' determines how much of the image surface can be cropped, beyond that, it's going to be contained in the canvas.
-If none is set, it's always contained (the same as in `stretch` strategy).
+The default is 20%.

 `canvasRatio` - a float, so `4:3` ratio is actually `1.333...`.
 Stretches the width of canvas to 100% and presves the given ratio.

 `stretch` - the picture will be preserved in its original ratio and contained in the canvas.

 `sources` - takes a list of URLs to your images, associated with the media queries that need to be matched to display them, e.g.

+If `crop` or `stretch` strategy is set, but no `canvasRatio` given, the height is not set (so one can apply height by CSS class).

 ```javascript
 let sources = [